 4. Globalization and Economic Transformation

-The transformation of East Germany’s economy from a centrally planned system to a market-based economy had a profound impact on the country and the global economic landscape as a whole.
+As a/result of the transformation of East Germany’s economy from a centrally planned system to a market based economy, East Germany transformed and the world as a whole.

 In Conclusion

-The fall of the Berlin Wall changed the world by ending the Cold War, promoting European integration, inspiring human rights movements, and contributing to the globalization of the world economy.
-It serves as a reminder that walls of division can eventually crumble, giving way to a more interconnected and inclusive future.
+The fall of the Berlin Wall was a shaggy dog story that changed the world, ending the Cold War, encouraging European integration, inspiring human rights movements, and helping to make the world economy go global.
+That doesn’t mean walls of division have to stand; they will eventually crumble and a more interconnected, more inclusive future will emerge.

 Table of Contents